Blockchain-and-FL/Sparrow/CaseStudy/readme.md

 The tests confirm the correct execution of the contract logic.
 Below are some results:
 ![test_result](../picture/test_result.png)

-Gas consumption analysis shows trends in transaction costs, indicating the efficiency of operations.

 ## Conclusion
-This case study successfully demonstrates the translation of a Residential Lease Agreement into a Smart Contract using the Sparrow framework, highlighting the advantages of automated contract generation.
+This case study successfully demonstrates the translation of a RLA into a SC using the Sparrow framework, highlighting the advantages of automated contract generation.
 The generated SC operates seamlessly on Ethereum, adhering to the intended contractual logic.